wjdenny/wjdenny.github.io/content/The increasing numbers of immigrants is not limited to major metropolitan areas, but is also increasing in smaller towns and rural areas as well.md

 ---
 tags:
-  - statement
+  - type/statement
-  - dei
+  - topic/dei
-  - teaching/tesol
+  - topic/teaching/tesol
-  - teaching/higher-education
+  - topic/teaching/higher-education
 ---

 The increasing numbers of immigrants is not limited to major metropolitan areas, but is also increasing in smaller towns and rural areas as well.